jwachlin/metashunt_mcp/README.md

   tick (4 ticks/µs → us = ticks / 4).
 The 32-bit tick wraps every ~17.9
-  minutes and the device may reset; both cases are unwrapped/re-anchored so burst data stays time-aligned with the continuous stream even though USB-FS deliverst the device's 32,000-sample buffer to the host with wall-clock delay.
+  minutes and the device may reset; both cases are unwrapped/re-anchored so burst data stays time-aligned with the continuous stream even though USB-FS delivers the device's 32,000-sample buffer to the host with wall-clock delay.
 - **Charge-preserving adaptive decimation** (see below) keeps the MCP responses small without ever "missing" a current spike.
-- **No shunt control.**  The MetaShunt automatically switches its R-shunt resistors to keep burden voltage low while measuring accurately from tens of nA to ~2 A.  The server never touches them, and does not expose them.

 ## Install